Eugene's 2021 Equity Panel

-Eight local organizations will participate in the City of Eugene’s Sustainability Equity Panel.
-The panel will meet twice a month from June 2021 to May 2022.
-It will advise City staff to ensure that new sustainability-focused projects in areas including transportation, climate action and housing are sensitive to the needs of marginalized communities.
+Eight local organizations participate in the City of Eugene’s Sustainability Equity Panel.
+The panel meets twice a month and will do so from June 2021 to May 2022.
+This panel advises City staff to ensure that new sustainability-focused projects in areas including transportation, climate action, and housing are sensitive to the needs of marginalized communities.

 Why is the City Convening an Equity Panel?

 National research and local experience have shown that the impacts of climate change tend to disproportionately impact marginalized communities, such as communities of color, the elderly, low-income communities, and people experiencing disabilities.
 The panel will look at transportation and housing policy because these are key to reducing the climate impact of human activity, but these have also historically been areas in which the exclusions faced by marginalized groups are institutionalized and perpetuated.

 September 2021 Eugene Equity Panel Update

 The 2021 Equity Panel completed its Summer quarter of meetings in August.
 This Panel is comprised of eight local social justice organizations and advises staff on programs related to Transportation, Housing, and Climate Resiliency.
 This summary gives an overview of the valuable feedback that this pilot model has already provided staff.
 It has been a meaningful process in developing community relationships, bringing transparency to City of Eugene work, and making direct connections between sustainability- and equity-related issues across multiple programs.

 Summer Panel Meetings & Themes